ziyc/drivestudio/docs/NuScenes.md

 #### Install `SegFormer` (Skip if already installed)

 :warning: SegFormer relies on `mmcv-full=1.2.7`, which relies on `pytorch=1.8` (pytorch<1.9).
 Hence, a separate conda env is required.

+If you're using the `drivestudio:nuscenes` Docker image, SegFormer is already installed in a dedicated conda env named `segformer` with the code at `/opt/segformer`; you can skip the install steps below and run the commands with `conda run -n segformer`.

 ```shell
 #-- Set conda env